Alma! a kinetic opera

 "Alma!
 (2019-2020) is a kinetic opera for singers, dancers and instrumental ensemble by composer Minna Leinonen, choreographer-director Petri Kekoni and librettist Hanna Weselius.
 It tells a story of three women, all characterised by strong emotions - the composer Alma Mahler as the lawyer and the visual artist Aino in the present day.

 Music weaves together the multi-layered work of art that examines the woman's position in the past and present into a naturally flowing whole, which has a strong grip on the listener.
 Different time layers wander around seamlessly side-by-side.
-The instrumental ensemble consisting of flute, viola, percussion and piano stands for a rich expression that moves from breathlessly cool to heartbreakingly beautiful."

 Working group